vvarss/Smart-Calculator/README.md

 # Smart-Calculator
-This Calculator is made using Html,CSS and Javascript.
+This Calculator is made using Html, CSS and Javascript.